 Oliver studied architecture at Oxford Brookes University and then completed a Postgraduate in Architectural Studies (with distinction) at the Bartlett School of Architecture, University College London.
 He went on to work in exhibition and set design before winning the BBC’s Young Designer of the Year in 1998.

 Oliver’s commitment to sustainability has led him to become a spokesperson for several national groups, such as the Department of Energy and Climate Change (DECC), Energy Saving Trust (EST) and the Waste Recycling Action Group (WRAP).

-Oliver regularly presents seminars on the subject of sustainable homes and lifestyles at prestigious design events such as EcoBuild, Grand Designs Live, 100% Design, the Ideal Home Show, and the National Home Improvement Show and has also hosted a keynote for TedX talk at UCL.
+Oliver regularly presents seminars on the subject of sustainable homes and lifestyles at prestigious design events such as FutureBuild, Grand Designs Live, the Ideal Home Show, the National Home Improvement Show and has also hosted a keynote for TedX talk at UCL.
 Oliver also spends much of his time lecturing architects, interior designers and built environment professionals around the world about Health & Wellbeing and Biophilic Design.

 In 2022 Oliver hosted a ‘Healthy Home’ pop-up at Westfield Shopping Centre in West London with a series of stunning biophilic design spaces and advice on how to help boost health and wellbeing at home.
 Oliver has worked with numerous high-profile brands over the years such as Habitat, Hillary’s Blinds, Schneider Electric, Grundig, Kingfisher, Dulux, Ikea and Homebase.

 CONTACT US ABOUT Oliver